marcusbianchi/blip.helperscripts/README.md

 ```

 # Addchatbaseintegrationscripts
  Add scripts required to integrate manually with chatnase.
-This scripts will be added on everyblock that has user interaction and or bot interaction and will send it tochatbase using post.
-The platform is set on the command line --platform="Facebook", the default platform is "Blip chat".
+This scripts will be added on everyblock that has user interaction and or bot interaction and will send it to chatbase using post.

 ## Requirements
 Node.JS installed